exoplatform/exo-documentation/docs/Manage-Space.rst

 	-  Hidden: The space is not visible in the public spaces list.

--  **Registration**: By default, the Registration value is set to the one related to the template.
+-  **Registration**: By default, the Registration value is set to the one predefined in the template.

    -  Open: The users sending their requests can join the space without any validation.